 How a Knowledge Real Estate Attorney Can Help

 Clearing title often requires the assistance of a skilled real estate attorney.
 It is a wise idea for a surviving spouse to seek counsel as soon as after the death of the other spouse.
 In many cases, though, spouses do not obtain legal assistance until that spouse is in the process of selling the property.
 Attorney Dean Rindy has significant experience helping individuals with these cases and can help issues that arise with real estate law.
-By contacting O’Keeffe O’Brien Lyson Foss, you can make sure that your property dispute resolves in the best possible manner.
+By contacting O’Keeffe O’Brien Lyson Attorneys, you can make sure that your property dispute resolves in the best possible manner.
 Contact our firm today via our convenient online form or by calling 701-235-8000 or 877-235-8002.